Natural Latex vs Polyurethane Foam Mattresses: Understanding the Differences, Benefits, and Durability

 It is also, naturally, environmentally friendly and hypoallergic due to the all-natural materials and careful processing of natural latex mattresses.
 These make it highly sought after by health-conscious consumers.

-What is PU Mattress and How is it Made?
+What is PU Foam Mattress and How is it Made?

 Technically, a polyurethane foam mattress is constructed from petroleum-based chemicals mixed and processed into foam material.
 PU foam can be used in most types of mattresses, be it memory foam to conventional foam mattresses.